paula99fer/OntologyAVP/README.md

 # OntologyAVP
 Audiovisual Plattforms Ontology.

-This is an ontology developed by Paula Fernandez Aldama and Maria José Rimón Martín for the final assignment of Semantic Tecnologies for the Master in Computational Biology of the UPM.
+This is an ontology developed by Paula Fernandez Aldama and Maria José Rimón Martínez for the final assignment of Semantic Tecnologies for the Master in Computational Biology of the UPM.